tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 In the above example, the `__init__` method takes an optional `constants` dictionary which is added to the `default_constants` dictionary by
 `super().__init__`.
 The `default_constants` dictionary contains the default input constants for the model.
-These constants are independent from the internal constants required by QC Lab to function and are instead drawn from the analytic formulation of the spin-boson model.
+These constants are independent from the internal constants required by QC Lab to function and are instead drawn from the analytical formulation of the spin-boson model.

 .. math::